adelphi-ed-tech/au-courses/courses/intro-to-programming.md

    obvious, or is it worthy of analysis?

-    - 3 points: the _question can not be easily answered without the aid of software_ because it requires a lot of input data, involves tedious/repetetive tasks which are prone to error, or requires complex calculations.
+    - 3 points: the _question can not be easily answered without the aid of software_ because it analyzes a large data set, involves tedious/repetitive tasks which are prone to error, or requires complex calculations.
 Further, the _question is interesting_—it tells us something that is not already established in research or provides evidence for something that is incompletely or ambiguously understood